DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 Çelikaslan analyzes the case of Bak.ma, an archive that originated during the 2013 Gezi Park protests in Turkey.
-During the protests, activists occupied and turned Istanbul's park into a protest camp to resist the urban development plan of the area and police violence.
+During the protests, activists occupied and turned Istanbul's park into a protest camp to resist the urban development plan for the area and police violence.
 Protests spread throughout the country, with parks becoming places where people gathered to discuss and oppose police violence. Çelikaslan personally took part in the protests and documented events as a member